MetaKor/comprobo-graph-slam/README.md

 \mathbf{z}_{ij} = \mathbf{x}_j - \mathbf{x}_i = \begin{bmatrix}x_j \\ y_j \\ \theta_j \end{bmatrix} - \begin{bmatrix}x_i \\ y_i \\ \theta_i \end{bmatrix} = \begin{bmatrix}\Delta x \\ \Delta y \\ \Delta \theta \end{bmatrix}
 ```

 We are ultimately interested in how well our measurements of how pairs of nodes "should" relate to one another (as encoded in our edges) agrees with the raw transformation between the poses of the vertices in the current configuration of the graph.
-Thus we must compute the error $\mathbf{e}_{ij}$ for every edge/measurement $\mathbf{z}_{ij} by taking the difference between the edge's transformation measurement and the current estimate encoded within the graph:
+Thus we must compute the error $\mathbf{e}_{ij}$ for every edge/measurement $\mathbf{z}_{ij}$ by taking the difference between the edge's transformation measurement and the current estimate encoded within the graph:

 ```math
 \mathbf{e}_{ij} = \mathbf{z}_{ij} - \left( \mathbf{x}_j - \mathbf{x}_i \right)